kzky/python-online-machine-learning-library/README.md

 * (scikit-learn)

 ## How to use
-Refer to the main function and and class method, examplify.
+Refer to the main function

 ## Data Format
 * Dense Matrix